nasa/cumulus/README.md

 If you create a new stack and want to be able to run integration tests against it in CI, you will need to add it to [travis-ci/select-stack.js](travis-ci/select-stack.js).

+In order to prevent multiple instances of the integration tests from running against a stack at the same time, a lock file is created in S3 for each stack.
+Before integration tests start they will wait until that lock file is not present.
+They will then create that lock file, run the tests, and delete the lock file.
+The lock file will be located at `s3://${CACHE_BUCKET}/travis-ci-integration-tests/${DEPLOYMENT}.lock`.
+The lock file will contain a link to the Travis CI job that created the lock file.
+If your tests seem to be hung waiting for that lock file, check to see if the job that created the lock file is still runnging or has crashed.
+If it has crashed then the lock file should be deleted.
+You should also figure out why the lock file was not cleaned up and fix that for next time.

 ### Code Coverage

 Code coverage is checked using [nyc](https://github.com/istanbuljs/nyc).
 The